Convert SUN to VICAR

 The VICAR (Video Image Communication and Retrieval) file extension is a specialized raster image format developed by NASA's Jet Propulsion Laboratory in 1966 to manage and process imaging data from unmanned planetary missions.
 It supports multi-dimensional scientific data, including spectroscopic, hyperspectral, and radar imagery, making it suitable for space exploration, biomedical imaging, and geological studies.
 The format includes metadata for data integrity and usability, and the software system is now open-source.

-You will be redirected to the download page to see the conversion status and download your VICAR file.
+You will be redirected to the download page to obtain the VICAR image.